PavelVesely/t-digest/README.md

     $ mvn clean install

-Possibly, one can skip running the unit tests using `-DskipTests=true`.

 To generate all required data to reproduce all plots and tables in the paper, run the following script in the `core/` directory (see below for generating the plots):

     $ ./RunAllExperiments.sh